Channel Estimation for RIS-Assisted mmWave Systems via Diffusion Models: System Model

-The optimal RIS reflecting matrix is set as the columns of the discrete Fourier transform (DFT) matrix \cite{ref13}.
-The objective of channel estimation is to estimate the unknown channel $\mathbf{H}$ from the received signal $\mathbf{Y}$.
-Given the noise power $\sigma^2$, the received signal $\mathbf{Y}$ is normalized as
+The RIS reflecting matrix is set as the columns of the discrete Fourier transform (DFT) matrix \cite{Zheng2020}.
+The objective of channel estimation is to recover the unknown channel $\mathbf{H}$ from the received signal $\mathbf{Y}$.
+By vectorizing \eqref{eq_7}, we obtain